 - You need to keep turning the volume up because you don’t hear clearly.

 If you think you have a hearing loss problem, you will probably have a lot of questions.
-Don’t procrastinate, get reliable advice from your audiologist in Penang and do a hearing test.
+Don’t procrastinate, get reliable advice from your audiologist in Malaysia and do a hearing test.

 If you’re in Johor, and don’t know where to go to, get in touch with the hearing aid centre in Johor Bahru that specializes in carrying out hearing test and hearing aid fitting.
 They will have the answer to all your questions.